 More importantly, a critical issue still remains ignored, i.e., how to tackle the self-occluded parts of the objects.
 The widely-used refraction-tracing consistency assumes that a camera ray is only refracted twice (upon entering and upon exiting) on the object surfaces when the ray passes through a transparent object.
 However, the assumption is not always true when a camera ray passes through the self-occluded parts where the ray will be refracted by surfaces more than twice.
-As a result, mistakenly enforcing the refraction-tracing consistency on the self-occluded parts will avoidably introduce errors into the optimization of reconstruction, which is a bottleneck to further enhance the reconstructed geometries.
+As a result, mistakenly enforcing the refraction-tracing consistency on the self-occluded parts will unavoidably introduce errors in the optimization of reconstruction, which is a bottleneck to further enhance the reconstructed geometries.

 In this work, we propose a novel method, called NeTO, for reconstructing high-quality 3D geometry of solid transparent objects.
-In contrast with prior works ~\cite{lyu2020differentiable}, we adopt implicit Signed Distance Function (SDF) as surface representation and leverage volume rendering~\cite{wang2021neus} to enforce the refraction-tracing consistency.
-Moreover, we propose a simple but effective strategy to detect the self-occluded parts and therefore avoid mistakenly enforcing constraints on the regions.
+In contrast to prior works~\cite{lyu2020differentiable}, we adopt implicit Signed Distance Function (SDF) as surface representation and leverage volume rendering~\cite{wang2021neus} to enforce the refraction-tracing consistency.
+Moreover, we propose a simple but effective strategy to detect the self-occluded parts and avoid mistakenly enforcing constraints on these regions.
 The key idea is that we leverage the \textbf{law of reversibility}, that is, \textit{If the direction of a light beam is reversed, despite the number of times the beam is reflected or refracted, it will follow the same path}, to identify whether a camera ray is reversible or not upon the assumption that the ray is refracted exactly twice.

-Experiments on DRT~\cite{lyu2020differentiable} dataset and our collected data show that our method enables the high-quality reconstruction of transparent objects, and outperforms the previous methods by a large margin.
+To validate our method, we conduct experiments on DRT~\cite{lyu2020differentiable} dataset and our collected data with full views setting and various sparse views settings.
+The sparse setting selects one view from every n consecutive camera index, i.e., $\{1, n+1, 2n+1, ... \}$, where $n$ is termed as \textit{Sparsity}.
+The extensive experiments show that our method enables the high-quality reconstruction of transparent objects and outperforms the previous methods.
 Our contributions can be summarized as follows: